Preservation recipes on my former food blog can be found here.

 Jennifer Burns Bright is a food educator, recipe developer and product consultant, and travel writer based in Astoria, Oregon.
 She specializes in Pacific Northwest travel and food, including indigenous foods like wild mushrooms and sea vegetables.
 She has written about and taught many workshops on sustainable seafood, and develops recipes for industry clients as well as home cooks.

-Since 2016, Bright has led over 70 Oregon Humanities Conversation Project community discussions (on seafood and the DIY movement) throughout Oregon.
+Since 2016, Bright has led over 70 Oregon Humanities Conversation Project community discussions (on local seafood traditions and the DIY movement) throughout Oregon.
 She contributes regularly to AAA’s print magazines in the West, which collectively reach almost five million households each issue, and many other media outlets.
-Her forthcoming book, 25 Culinary Adventures on Oregon’s North Coast, will appear in 2020.
+Her forthcoming book, 25 Culinary Adventures on Oregon’s North Coast, will appear in 2021.
 She also produces and hosts a quarterly radio program on Astoria’s KMUN, Coast Community Radio, called “A Fine Kettle of Fish,” which focuses on local seafood.

 Bright taught literature and food studies at the University of Oregon in Eugene for seven years.
 She led a faculty research group in the emerging discipline of food studies, won a national pedagogy award for a team-taught, interdisciplinary class on bread, and co-curated “Recipe: The Kitchen and Laboratory in the West, 1400-2000,” an exhibition of rare books and ephemera in the UO Special Collections at Knight Library.
 She holds a PhD from the University of California at Irvine and a Master Food Preserver certification from OSU Extension.